 In February 1, 2016, the Organization entered into an office lease agreement for a term of 106 months (8 and 5/6 of a year), which will expire on April 30, 2025.
 The office space is located in Washington, D.C.
 During 2016, the Organization provided a security deposit to the landlord in the amount of \$56,431.
 The lease agreement calls for annual "base" rent which is scheduled to increase two and one-half percent (2 1⁄2%) each year and also calls for annual "additional" rent that includes the Organization's pro rata share of real estate taxes and other building operating expenses.
 Both the base and additional rent are to be paid in monthly installments by the first of each month.
 The terms of the lease included provisions for a construction allowance and rent abatement for the first ten months of base and additional rent payments.
 The benefit of the construction allowance and the rent abatement will be amortized over the life of the lease.
 The unamortized portion is reflected on the balance sheet as deferred rent incentive.
-Base rental expense for the office space under the agreement before deferred rent incentive adjustment was \$401,138 and after the deferred rent incentive adjustment of (\$29,854), rental expense for the year ended December 31, 2019 amounted to \$371,281.
-Total deferred rent incentive consists of the following components at December 31, 2019.
+Base rental expense for the office space under the agreement before deferred rent incentive adjustment was \$420,261 and after the deferred rent incentive adjustment of (\$38,849), rental expense for the year ended December 31, 2020 amounted to \$381,412.